zaaarf/geb-processor/README.md

 # Geb!
+Processor
-GEB (short for _Generative Event Bus_) is an event bus leveraging annotation processing to achieve maximum possible speed.
+This is the processor behind [GEB](https://github.com/zaaarf/geb)'s magic.

 ## The trick
 There is no trick, it's just basic metaprogramming.